Advance online tickets are required. Tickets can be scanned from your phone.

-The Jacksonville Zoo does not offer pet boarding on site.
-However, the zoo is excited to announce a new partnership with Pet Paradise Jacksonville Airport location.
+Jacksonville Zoo and Gardens does not offer pet boarding on site, owever, we partner with Pet Paradise Jacksonville Airport location.
 Located 15 minutes north of the Zoo, just off of 1-95, Pet Paradise’s state-of-the-art resorts offer upscale pet boarding and day camp services.
 The location also offers professional grooming and luxury upgrades for your pet’s stay provided by trained staff.

 Pet Paradise will give a 20% discount to those who present their Jacksonville Zoo and Garden’s receipt upon pick up of their pet.
 Please visit their website for more boarding information and rates.